-Once you are appointed Administrator or Executor, you will need to open an Estate Account at the bank of your choice with the Order from the Court appointing you, the Death Certificate and EIN that we have obtained for you.
-All assets that your loved one had, will need to be placed into this account.
-In 60 days, we will take an inventory of everything that your loved one owned and present it to the Court.
-A paralegal will be contacting you when it is close to that deadline to gather the necessary information to go on the form.
-After the inventory, there is a long waiting period of 6 months minimum where virtually nothing happens.
-This waiting period is for bills to arrive, and if necessary be negotiated.
-At the end of 6 months the bills are paid, taxes are paid, and then final disbursements of “inheritances”, if there are any, can be made and the final settlement is presented to the Court.
-For many Probate cases this process will take a full calendar year.
+Once you are appointed Administrator or Executor, you will need to open an estate account at the bank of your choice with the order from the court appointing you, the death certificate and EIN that we have obtained for you.
+All assets that your loved one had will need to be placed into this account.
+In 60 days, we will take an inventory of everything that your loved one owned and present it to the court.
+A paralegal will be contacting you close to that deadline to gather the necessary information to go on the form.
+After the inventory, there is a long waiting period of six months minimum where virtually nothing happens.
+This waiting period is for bills to arrive, and if necessary, be negotiated.
+At the end of six months the bills are paid, taxes are paid, and then final disbursements of “inheritances”, if there are any, can be made and the final settlement is presented to the court.
+For many probate cases this process will take a full calendar year.

 There are two different routes in the probate process.
 If you are moving forward with a probate to dispense with administration, this will be a one-time court appearance.
-In order to qualify for Dispensing with Administration, the decedent cannot own real property and the amount of assets will need to be below $15,000.
+To qualify for Dispensing with Administration, the decedent cannot own real property and the amount of assets will need to be below $15,000.

 If the decedent does not meet the two requirements above, we will be using the normal probate method.
 This process will take a minimum of six months and we must wait the six months before it is able to be closed.
 See FAQ 1 above.